uriyacovy/ESPHome_nuki_lock/README.md

    * `security_pin: 123456`: your 6-digit PIN for the Ultra/Go/5th Gen lock

 > [!IMPORTANT]
-> If your pin starts with one or more zeros, remove the padding zeros (e.g. 000548 -> 548).
-Otherwise pairing will fail.
+> If your PIN starts with zeros, remove them (e.g., 000548 → 548).
+Pairing will fail if you include leading zeros.

 3. Press and hold the button on the Nuki lock until the LED ring lights up and stays on.